20 Over-the-Counter Head Cold Remedies: What Works, What Doesn't

 Do they work?
 Yes.
 If your symptoms include runny nose and scratchy throat, an antihistamine may provide temporary relief.
 Often used to treat allergies, common brand names include Claritin, Zyrtec, and Benadryl.
 Claritin and Zyrtec aren't likely to make you drowsy.
 Benadryl will, but that can be a good thing when you need to get some rest, says Dering-Anderson.

 Does it work?
 Maybe.
-Another homeopathic remedy, Sambucol consists of extracts from the black elderberry plant.
+Another natural remedy for a head cold, Sambucol consists of extracts from the black elderberry plant.
 One 2004 study reported that the extract cut flu symptoms down by four days.
 But the study was small, involving only 60 people; the researchers relied on participants' own reports of how they were feeling; and it was funded by the manufacturer of the product.

 A pain reliever may be the first thing you reach for when you come down with a cold, and with good reason.
 "Pain relievers for coughs and cold can be very effective," says Alonzo.
 They can also help with fever.
 Anti-inflammatory meds like Advil or Motrin (ibuprofen) or Aleve (naproxen) have the advantage of reducing tissue inflammation, but you should take Tylenol (acetaminophen) instead if you're taking blood thinners to prevent blood clots or if you have stomach problems, congestive heart failure, or asthma and nasal polyps.